- 5 lessons for recruitment

-A freelancer can be used flexibly, but he may be helping several clients at the same time.
-In that case, he can't always work full-time on your project.
+A freelancers can be used flexibly, but they may be helping several clients at the same time.
+In that case, they can't always work full-time on your project.
 Therefore, its realization may take more time.

-When you work with freelancers, as a client you have to make sure that you do not break the rules on bogus self-care.
+When you work with freelancers, as a client you have to make sure that you do not break the rules on bogus self-employment.

-If you don't do this, your company is committing social fraud.
-And there are severe penalties on that.What is bogus self-seism?Bogus self-employment
+If you don't do this, your company is committing social fraud, which can and will lead to severe penalties.What is bogus self-employment?Bogus self-employment

 occurs when a freelancer has the status of a self-employed person, but in reality pursues a professional activity under the authority of an employer.
-Because of that relationship of authority, he would normally have to work in wages.
-Does this mean that your freelancer is automatically self-employed when he works from nine to five in your company?
+Because of that relationship of authority, he or she would normally have to work on a payroll agreemnet.
+Does this mean that the self-employement of your freelancer is automatically bogus when he or she works from nine to five?
 No, not necessarily.
-According to the general rules, the self-employed force must sin against several of the following criteria:- The will to work independently:
+According to the general rules, the self-employed must sin against several of the following criteria:- The will to work independently:

-you must formally agree that this is a cooperation between the self-employed.- Freedom of work:
+you must formally agree that this is a cooperation freelancers.- Freedom of work:

-a self-employed person decides how he works, you do not decide on his planning.- The freedom of working time:
+a self-employed people decides how they work, you do not decide on their planning.- The freedom of working time:

-a self-employed person works whenever he wants, he does not follow the working hours of the company.
-For example, you may not require him to use a clock, request leave, submit a sick note...- Hierarchical control:
+a self-employed people work whenever they want, tehy do not follow the working hours of the company.
+For example, you may not require them to use a request leave, submit a sick note...- Hierarchical control:

 you occasionally discuss finished assignments, but it is not about regular and comprehensive reporting/control.